tentwentyfour/SAF-Lux/README.md

 ## Contents

+- shex: contains the ShEx schemas manually converted from the excel sheets
+- examples: contains some example data
-- rules2shex: Contains the converter from Excel sheets that represent domain model rules to Shape Expressions
+- af2shex: Contains the converter from Excel sheets that represent domain model rules to Shape Expressions

 ## Contributors